-This zoom presentation by Dennis Klocek will trace how lies impede the ability of the nervous system to achieve balance and suggest some remedial practices to guard against the failure of immune response that is a biological symptom of a “post-truth” epidemic of world wide lying.
+This presentation by Dennis Klocek traces how lies impede the ability of the nervous system to achieve balance and suggests some remedial practices to guard against the failure of immune response that is a biological symptom of a “post-truth” epidemic of world wide lying.

 Part 1: The Psychology of Lying

 The human organism has safeguards against biological stresses resulting from sense experience.
 All sense experience stimulates the autonomic nervous system to interact with the immune system to maintain health.
 Primitive flight or fight sensory pathways in nerves are soothed by biographical memory patterns that give meaning to chronic, reactive immune responses.
 Meaning stabilizes the human soul through the fundamental search for truth that is the basis of secure moral outlooks.
 The fail safe of human health is based on the ability of the soul to give meaning to the world.

 Lies of all kinds impede the ability of the nervous system to achieve balance since there is no way for a human to give meaning to a lie.
 Lies disturb the life forces by confusing the fundamental human search for meaning.
 When lies outweigh truth in the daily round of a population, the door is opened to pathogens with a resulting widespread loss of integrity in immune response.